LivePersonInc/developer-center/pages/documents/ContactCenterManagement/AgentSurveyForMessaging/AgentSurveyForMessagingConfigurationApi/Methods/update-agent-survey.md

 **Entity structure**

-For details on the entity structure, please see the [appendix](/agentsurvey-config-api-appendix.html)
+For details on the entity structure, please see the [appendix](/agent-survey-for-messaging-configuration-api-appendix.html)

 **'isDefault' entity state**

-The `isDefault` field determines whether an agent survey object is the default for the entire account.
+The `isDefault` field determines whether a agent survey object is the default for the entire account.
 Only one object can be set as the default for each account.

 ### Response